rupertgermann/image-crawler/memory-bank/project-status.md

 3. **Manual Testing**: Perform manual tests on different platforms to verify cross-platform functionality.
 4. **Performance Optimization**: Implement batch processing and parallel downloads for better performance.
 5. **Documentation Finalization**: Complete any remaining documentation, including troubleshooting guides.
+6. **Error Handling Review**: Continue to improve error handling and user feedback throughout the application.

 ## Conclusion

 The Image Crawler project has made significant progress, with all core features implemented according to the plan.
+We've successfully fixed critical bugs related to output directory handling and enhanced the user experience with interactive folder selection.
 The remaining work focuses primarily on testing infrastructure and final polishing.